cds-group/Netpro2vec/doc/source/intro.rst

 Once the embedding is saved into a CSV file, it can be use for classification with other external tools or toolkit (like Weka).
-In the same ``test.py`` script the validation is implemented, as an example, by a ten-fold cross-validation with a SVM classifier (with linear kernel and default paramters) implemented in the scikit-learn `scikit-learn <https://scikit-learn.org/>`_ python library.
+In the same ``test.py`` script the validation is implemented, as an example, by a ten-fold cross-validation with a SVM classifier (with linear kernel and default paramters) implemented in the `scikit-learn <https://scikit-learn.org/>`_ python library.

 .. code-block:: bash